Yelena Baturina: BE OPEN Foundation

 Other significant global design events that BE OPEN has been part of over the years are Design Basel with an exposition of projects by students of European top design schools.
 Design Miami with a conference on sensory design.
 London Design Festival with an installation in Trafalgar square Chelsea College of Art roundtable on sound design and others.

 BE OPEN has worked with the Mayor’s Fund for London, the Mayor's Office and GLA on a number of charitable programmes.

-BE OPEN's every ‘public appearance’ is a multi-faceted event that features celebration of winners of dedicated student competitions with expositions and awards ceremonies.

 Since 2019, the foundation has been running a multiyear competition programme in support of the UN Sustainable Development Goals.
 Among the partners of the programme are the Cumulus Global Association of Art and Design Education and Student Energy.
 BE OPEN rewards the best work with money prizes, honorary mentions and trips to major international events.BE OPEN have been able to share its experience at the MED/UNECE forums on ESD in Cyprus, at the educational hub of COP28 in Dubai, the Student Energy Summit in Abu Dhabi, COP29 in Baku, and a number of other events.

-The competition programme is designed to raise awareness among young professionals in creative and engineering fields about the urgent need for action regarding the Sustainable Development Goals.
-BE OPEN has held 6 competitions and covered SDGs 2, 7, 11, 12, 13 and one dedicated to foresight as to SDGs for 2050.